bintul-islam/Inda-Derisking-Visa-Viz-China/README.md

 ```
 .
 ├── data/
-│   ├── exports/
-│   │   └── country_wise/
-│   ├── imports/
+│   ├── IndiaExportsChinaTotal
-│       ├── commodity_wise_china/
+│   ├── IndiaImportsAllCountries
-│       ├── country_wise/
+│   ├── IndiaImportsChinaTotal
-│       └── CommodityWiseAll/
-├── cleaned_data/
-│   ├── CountryWiseImports.csv
+│   ├── IndiaImportsWorldTotal
-│   ├── CommodityWiseImports.csv
+│   ├── ChapterImportWLD_CHN
-│   └── ... (other processed data files)
-├── Import_Export_Data_Cleaning.ipynb
-├── Import_Export_Analysis.ipynb
+├── ImportExportAnalysis.ipynb
-├── Chinese_Dependence.ipynb
+├── CountryDependence.ipynb
-├── Commodity_Analysis.ipynb
+├── ChapterWiseAnalysis.ipynb
 ├── README.md
 ```

 ## 3. Data Source

-The raw data is expected to be in `.xlsx` format, downloaded ***from https://tradestat.commerce.gov.in/***
+The raw data is expected to be in `.csv` format, downloaded ***https://wits.worldbank.org/***

 ### 3.1.
 For Exports Data
-1. Download the Exports data Select Country-wise(Reports) and Country(All) for years 2018-2025 and put in the **Directory: `data/exports/country_wise`**
+1. Download the Exports data Select Country-wise(Reports) and Country(All) for years 2003-2024 and put in the **Directory: `data/`**

 ### 3.2.
 For Imports Data
-1. Download the Imports data Select Country-wise(Reports) and Country(All) for years 2018-2025 and put in the **Directory: `data/imports/country_wise`**
+1. Download the Imports data Select Country-wise(Reports) and Country(All) for years 2018-2025 and put in the **Directory: data/`**
-2. Download the Imports data Country-Wise all Commodities(Reports) and Country(CHINA P RP) for years 2018-2025 and put in the **Directory: `data/imports/commodity_wise_china`**
+2. Download the Imports data Country-Wise all Commodities(Reports) and Country(CHINA P RP) for years 2018-2025 and put in the **Directory: data/`**
-3. Download the Imports data Commodity x Country-wise(Reports) and Country(CHINA P RP) for years 2018-2025 and put in the **Directory: `data/imports/CommmodityWiseAll`**
+3. Download the Imports data Commodity x Country-wise(Reports) and Country(CHINA P RP) for years 2018-2025 and put in the **Directory: `data/**
-    For each commodity, create a folder with the name as `HSCode_X` (e.g., `HSCode_85`) and put the respective data there.

 ## 4. Notebooks